TejasK2904/Student-Performance-Analysis/README.md

 ## 📂 Dataset

-The original dataset used in this project is **not included** in this repository due to its large size.
+The original dataset used in this project is included but its large size.

 The repository focuses on demonstrating the SQL queries, Power BI dashboard, and overall data analysis workflow.

 ---

 ## 👨‍💻 Author